Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-equivalent-textuel.md

 **Description: **

+First of all, do not use an image-text when it is not necessary or when the image can be replaced by formatted text in <abbr>CSS</abbr>.

 All `img` tags should have an `alt` attribute with a relevant description:
 - For clickable images: specify the function&nbsp;/ link target in the `alt` attribute,
 - For images carrying information: add an `alt` attribute describing the information contained in the image